 Now, this might be a daily train commute for many of us, but biking it is an entirely different experience.
 Don’t take the shortest route: instead, take the one that brings you through Vlietland.
 Known as the Riviera of the Randstad, this is a stunning area filled with nature, lakes, and gorgeous quaint Dutch houses.

-Plus, if it’s after 1 June when you do this bike ride, it’s a really nice idea to reserve a table at a restaurant at one of our vegan hotspots in The Hague for a delicious meal after your arduous journey.
+Plus, if the catering businesses open up again, it’s a really nice idea to reserve a table at a restaurant at one of our vegan hotspots in The Hague for a delicious meal after your arduous journey.